Healthdirect Free Australian health advice you can count on.

 Key facts

-• TENS (transcutaneous electrical nerve stimulation) is a method of pain relief.
+• Transcutaneous electrical nerve stimulation, or 'TENS' is a method of pain relief.

 • A TENS machine runs on batteries and is portable.

-TENS machines pass a small electrical current across your skin to stimulate the nerves and relieve your pain.
+Transcutaneous electrical nerve stimulation (TENS) is a method of pain relief that doesn't use medicines.
+TENS machines send small electrical currents through your skin to stimulate nerves and relieve your pain.

 How does TENS work?